newrelic-experimental/newrelic-java-reactor/README.md

 # New Relic Java Agent Instrumentation for Java Reactor

 New Relic Java Agent instrumentation for the Reactor Framework (https://projectreactor.io/)

+## Transaction Views
+This instrumentation provides two different ways to view transaction in an application using Reactor.
+Releaase V2.0 provides a Distributed Tracing view where a request will generate multiple transactions that are tied together in the Distributed Tracing View of the New Relic Java Agent UI.
+Release V1.1 uses the New Relic Java Agent Async token to tie things together into a single transaction showing actions across all threads.
+### Pros and Cons
+The pro of using V1.1 is that it results in a single transaction in both the Transaction Trace view and the Distributed Tracing view.
+The con is that in a high throughput environment where Reactor actions happen across multiple threads it can lead to high memory usage for the async token cache.
+The pro of using V2.0 is that it has a much lower memory usage.
+The con is that to view what happens with the request you can only use the Distributed Tracing view.

 ## Installation

 To install: